scottkf/massuploadutility/readme.txt

 * Checking for HTML5 support
 * Added support for using variables in any other input field, like {$number} will dynamically change
+* When selecting files, they're populated to the queue so you know you queued files

 v0.9.1
 * Should work with every upload field and custom field